basedbytes/spoofy/README.md

 - WiFi will briefly disconnect when changing MAC address
 - Some network restrictions or hardware may prevent MAC spoofing
-- Requires sudo/root privileges for all MAC address changes
+- Requires sudo/root privileges for all MAC address and DUID changes
+- DUID changes may require DHCPv6 lease renewal to take effect

 ## Troubleshooting